-When a tank has leaked it must be called into the NJDEP Hotline – Now, the DEP wants to know that there is nothing remaining in the soil and or water above the state criteria (state criteria is published) – So samples are collected and analyzed at a certified laboratory – The result is compiled into a report and that is sent to NJDEP asking for the No Further Action Letter – This entire process starting from tank removal to getting the No Further Action Letter will require about 2-3 months
+When a tank has leaked, it must be called into the NJDEP Hotline – Now, the DEP wants to know that there is nothing remaining in the soil and or water above the state criteria (state criteria are published) – So samples are collected and analyzed at a certified laboratory – The result is compiled into a report and that is sent to NJDEP asking for the No Further Action Letter – This entire process starting from tank removal to getting the No Further Action Letter will require about 2-3 months.

 The buyer’s lawyer wants to have an electronic scan of the property to look for any underground tanks – Is that something you can do?